 However, as stated above, you should disable or mute your own TV speakers when you connect a soundbar (our guide).
 For many TVs, this is a simple process.
 Often user-friendly, your TV manufacturer should have provided a manual that can explain this process in-depth.

 Some soundbars can enhance your entire home theater set up in addition to just boosting sound quality.
-From built-in Alexa or Google Assistants, to being able to stream media content, a soundbar can do more than just help improve your TV’s sound.
+From built-in Alexa or Google Assistants (our top 8 with Google Assistants), to being able to stream media content, a soundbar can do more than just help improve your TV’s sound.